svaidyans/Generative-AI-in-Enterprises/README.md

 Two of the solutions which have been developed include an **EmailBOT** and **InfoAssistBOT**.

 ## EmailBOT
 EmailBOT is an automated processing system for incoming customer emails, analyzing intent and sentiment using Azure OpenAI.
 Based on the knowledge stored in an enterprise's databases, EmailBOT generates personalized, automated responses.
-Below is a reference architecture and demo screenshot of the solution.
+Below is the reference architecture and demo screenshot of the solution.

 <p align = "center">
   <img src = "images/EmailBOT_arch.png" alt = "" width = "80%" height = "80%" />